 The fundamental focus of current research in the Biological Oceanography lab centers on ballast water research and the role of ship’s ballast in the spread of aquatic invasive species.
 Dr. Welschmeyer has joined in a research partnership with the Cal Maritime Academy (CSU) Vallejo CA termed the Golden Bear Facility (GBF).
 The facility focuses on regulatory testing for novel ballast water treatment systems (designed to kill or inactivate potential invasive species in ballast water).
 GBF is now in its third long-term test, having been in continuous ‘test-mode’ since the inception of the partnership in May, 2010.
 A continuous line-up of new ballast tests and related research and development projects is now in queue for the foreseeable future.
 Our success could not have been achieved without the hard work and talents of our MLML students, including students not only from Bio Ocean but several other MLML labs.

-The Biological Oceanography lab has welcomed three new students that will be joining the lab in Fall 2016: Holly Doerr, Sean Fitch and Sierra Helman.
-In addition, currents students are Liz Lam, who will be defending her thesis in the upcoming months, Michelle Hanan and Natalie Yingling.
+The Biological Oceanography lab has welcomed three new students that have joined the lab in Fall 2016: Holly Doerr, Sean Fitch and Sierra Helmann.
+Currently the other student in the lab is Natalie Yingling.

 Congratulations to our recent graduate, Liz Lam Gagneron, on defending her masters thesis on November 30, 2016 entitled “Variation in Organismic RNA and DNA Content: Analysis and Application to the Assessment of Living Planktonic Biomass”!